 Work: MCF-Oak Park Heights incarcerated workers are working their regular job assignments: kitchen workers, canteen, janitors, mentors, tutors, education workers, yard crew and laundry workers practicing social distancing which is monitored by Corrections Officers, Canteen Staff, and Unit Supervisors.

 Medication: MCF-Oak Park Heights nursing staff deliver medication to incarcerated people in each complex several times per day.

 Mail and Emails: Incarcerated people at Oak Park Heights can still send and receive mail and emails as they normally would.

 Canteen: Items purchased from canteen are delivered to the living units.

-Education: Oak Park Heights is providing inmates with distance learning.
-All inmates receive education packet sin their cells.
-If they are in need of tutor assistance the incarcerated men are to receive tutoring at a table in the complex still using social distancing.
+Education: Oak Park Heights is providing students with distance learning.
+Students receive education packets in their cells.
+If they are in need of tutor assistance, the incarcerated individuals are to receive tutoring at a table in the complex still using social distancing.
 If a teacher is needed, they will receive tutoring in the television room still adhering to social distancing.

 Treatment: Oak Park Height continues to provide small group and individual mental health treatment and interventions.
 Social distancing is maintained by Corrections Officers and Clinical Program Therapists.

-Television: Inmates still have access to televisions—their own purchased televisions and in the general population day rooms, with the appropriate social distancing, which is monitored by Corrections Officers.
+Television: Incarcerated people still have access to televisions—their own purchased televisions and in the general population day rooms, with the appropriate social distancing, which is monitored by Corrections Officers.